 June 25 – July 6, 2018, from 10 am – 3 pm

-- Sensors: Ultrasonic range/obstacle, line tracking vision sensor, GPS receiver, inertial measurement unit (IMU).
-Sensor working principles, physics and interface to microcontroller.
+2. Sensors: ultrasonic range/obstacle, line tracking vision sensor, inertial measurement unit (IMU) interfaced to microcontroller.

-- Develop control software to interface sensors and command signal.
+3. Develop control software to interface sensors and actuators command signal interface.

-- Develop control software for the car to self-drive on a test-range, i.e. follow a road line, avoid other cars and obstacles.
+4. Develop control software methods for the car to self drive on a test-range, i.e follow a road line, avoid other cars and obstacles.

-The summer camp will conclude with a competition to see who can make their car drive a test-range with obstacles.
-The exact location of things on the test range will not be known in advance of the competition.
-The car needs to detect and safely finish the course with minimal travel time.
+Summer camp will end with a competition to see who can make their car self drive a test-range with road signs and obstacles.
+The self-driving car needs to be smart enough, to figure things out and drive safely, finish the course with minimal travel time without any accident.